wroberts4/3dwinds/docs/_build/html/_sources/usage.rst.txt

 .. note::

-    v is the distance between the two latitudes over time and u is the distance between the two longitudes over time using the average latitude for the distance calculations; this averaging is more noticeable near the poles.
-    It is **not** the distance * sine and distance * cosine of the initial bearing from the great circle arc.

-    Angle and distance are calculated using great circle arcs.
-This gives you the angle and speed in which you would walk in a straight line to your destination.
-It will not be the tangent and hypotenuse of the u and v component (ie what :ref:`euclidean.sh <euclidean.sh>` calculates).

-    However, both are giving you the direction that the wind is moving in, not the direction it came from.
+    velocity, v, and u are calculated using :ref:`loxodrome.sh<loxodrome.sh>`.

 .. note::

-    velocity angle is the final bearing (back bearing minus 180 degrees).
-This gives the angle that the wind is moving when it reaches its new location.
+    velocity angle is the angle that the wind is moving when it reaches its new location.

 .. _data_format: